WAPAS NAH NéE SHAKU: COMMUNITY GARDEN

 Volunteer Opportunities

 NAYA’s Community Garden thrives with the support of volunteers and volunteer groups.
-Over the past two years, the garden’s footprint has grown with the help of hundreds of volunteers who chose to create a new UnThanksgiving tradition and nurture our land.
+Over the past few years, the garden’s footprint has grown with the help of hundreds of volunteers who chose to create a new UnThanksgiving tradition and nurture our land.
 Throughout the season, volunteer days are held on Mondays and Saturdays, 10 a.m. to 1 p.m. to till, prepare our beds, plant, mulch, cultivate, weed, harvest, and then prepare for the winter months.
 The cycle continues year to year.

 Northwest Indigenous Food Sovereignty Alliance